EdwardJGillian/EJG/README.md

 `Questionnaire handout.docx` is a handout giving information on how to write a questionnaire.

+`Bloom Taxonomy - levels verbs examples.docx` is a handout giving information about questions designed according to Bloom's revised taxonomy for two radio transcripts.

 `English street abbreviations.docx` is a job aid to help students remember street abbreviations while writing cover letters.

 `Description - Adjective Order - Polish English - short.docx` is a quick reference card about the order of English adjectives.